LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**Grails State of the Union**](https://agenda.greachconf.com/talk/grails-state-of-theunion), by [Graeme Rocher](https://agenda.greachconf.com/speaker/graeme-rocher) ([@graemerocher](https://twitter.com/graemerocher))

+Another interesting state review of Grails by Graeme.
+This time it was focused on how Grails is already benefiting from Micronaut, and how to take advantage of those benefits using Grails.
+He encouraged all the Grails plugin developers to migrate them to Micronaut so they can be used not only from Grails but also in other use cases.

 [**What's new in Asciidoctor**](https://agenda.greachconf.com/talk/whats-new-in-asciidoctor), by [Schalk Cronjé](https://agenda.greachconf.com/speaker/schalk-cronje) ([@ysb33r](https://twitter.com/ysb33r))

 [**What's new in Gradle 5?**](https://agenda.greachconf.com/talk/whats-new-in-gradle-5), by [Andrés Almiray](https://agenda.greachconf.com/speaker/andres-almiray) ([@aalmiray](https://twitter.com/aalmiray))